sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 ## Workshop part I - test database

 In this workshop we are going to find command injections, where user input ends up in an `os.system` call.
+We are going to use a CodeQL databse with a number of intentionally vulnerable code snippets for this part of the workshop.

 Here is code vulnerable to command injection:
 ```python